 In this course students will examine teaching methods resources, relevant materials and strategies of teaching physical education content of team sports for students in the elementary, middle and secondary grade levels.
 Students will examine best methods of designing appropriate lesson plans that assist students in developing necessary skills so they can comfortably and competently participate in a variety of games and activities for competitive and lifelong enjoyment.
 Designing and implementing appropriate movement options for disabled individuals will be included in lesson plan development.
-Prerequisites for this course include: acceptance into the Education department as a Physical Education major, successfully passed BIO 221 HPE315 and EDU310.
+Prerequisites for this course include: acceptance into the Education department as a Physical Education major, successfully passed BIO 221 HPE 315 and EDU 310.
 6 clinically hours in local public schools are required in this course.
+Must have passed the Praxis Core Academic Skills Test for the Physical Education Teacher

-HPE 328 K-12 Healthful Living & Physical Education Methods for the Physical Education Teacher
+HPE 328 K-12 Healthful Living & Physical Education Methods

-This course is an examination of the materials and instructional strategies appropriate for teaching physical education and health in grades 7- 12.
+This course is an examination of the materials and instructional strategies appropriate for teaching physical education and health in grades 7-12.
 Emphasis is placed on teaching the skills and behaviors that promote physical fitness, lifetime activities, and a healthy lifestyle.
 A field experience will place students in a school setting for observation and with limited teaching responsibilities.
 Prerequisite: EDU 310.
-Offered annually in the Fall Semester
+Offered annually in the Fall Semester Must have passed the Praxis Core Academic Skills Test